Updated: Jul 18

 from Fun Cloth Crafts

 I am excited to print out some of these patterns and try them out.
 I love to sew and create things.
-Fabric glue may due for those who don't love sewing.
+Fabric glue may work for those who don't love sewing.

 by Pink Stripey Socks